syncfusion-content/javascript-docs/js/api/ejSymbolPalette.md

 # ejSymbolPalette

-The symbol palette control provides support to predefine the frequently used nodes and connectors and it allows to drag and drop those symbols to drawing area.
+The symbol palette control allows to predefine the frequently used nodes and connectors and to drag and drop those nodes/connectors to drawing area

 #### Syntax
 $(element).ejSymbolPalette()